Yasmin Ladha

-Yasmin Ladha (born 1958) is an Indian/Tanzanian/Canadian writer.
+Yasmin Ladha (born 1958) is a Tanzanian-Canadian writer of Indian descent.

 Life

 Yasmin Ladha was born to an Indian Muslim family in Mwanza, Tanganyika.
 She grew up in Africa, but often visited family members in India.
 When she was twenty she emigrated to Canada and studied at the University of Calgary, gaining a BA and an MA in English.
-Her MA thesis, Circum the Gesture, was a collection of eleven creative writing pieces in multiple genres, playing with the notion of immigrant woman as nomad.
+Her MA thesis, Circum the Gesture, was a collection of eleven creative writing pieces in multiple genres, playing with the notion of the immigrant woman as a nomad.

 Ladha's first collection of stories, Lion's grand-daughter and other stories, was a finalist in the Howard O'Hagan Award for Short Fiction at the 1993 Alberta Literary Awards.
 The collection explored Indian Diaspora experience, emphasising the female perspective, as well as the relation between writer and reader (addressed familiarly as readerji).
 A second collection, Women Dancing on Rooftops, was published in 1997, when Ladha was living in Chonbuk in South Korea.
 Ladha has also taught at the Alberta College of Art and Design and worked in Muscat, Oman.